Watercraft top speed has got to be the most common question I get asked.

 - Performance exhaust system.

-If you have a supercharged jet ski, especially one that uses GPS for speed like a Sea-Doo, then getting the speed control bypass will be the easiest and fastest way to increase your top speed.
+If you have a supercharged model like a Sea-Doo that uses GPS for speed, consider getting a speed control bypass for the easiest and quickest way to increase your max speed.

-Keep in mind, some of these modifications will void your warranty.
+Keep in mind that some of these modifications may void your warranty.

 Go Slower?

-Most models today have speed limiters that allow you to restrict the top speed.
+Most jet ski models today have speed limiters that allow you to restrict the top-speed of the watercraft.

 ECO